-Our forecasts regarding our beliefs of the sufficiency of our financial resources to support our current and planned operations are forward-looking statements and involve significant risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.
+Our forecasts regarding our beliefs in the sufficiency of our financial resources to support our current and planned operations are forward-looking statements and involve significant risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the scope, rate of progress, cost and results of our research and development activities, especially our Phase II clinical trial of CAP-1002, our planned DYNAMIC trial, our planned exosomes and cenderitide programs and our planned development of CAP-1002 as a potential treatment of DMD; - the continued availability of funding from NIH and

-CIRM;

-- the costs and timing of regulatory approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights: - the effect of competing technological and market developments; - the terms and timing of any collaboration, licensing or other arrangements that we may establish; - the cost and timing of completion of clinical and commercial-scale outsourced manufacturing activities; and - the costs of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory
+- the scope, rate of progress, cost and results of our research and development activities, especially our Phase II clinical trial of CAP-1002, our DYNAMIC trial, our Cenderitide trial, our HOPE trial, our planned exosomes program; - · the continued availability of funding from the NIH and - CIRM; - the costs of developing adequate manufacturing processes and facilities; - · the costs and timing of regulatory - approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and risks involved in conducting clinical trials and manufacturing operations internationally; - the effect of competing technological and market developments; - the terms and timing of any collaboration, licensing or other arrangements that we may establish: - the cost and timing of completion of clinical and commercial-scale outsourced manufacturing activities; - and - the costs of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval.

-\ We have a history of net losses, and we expect losses to continue for the foreseeable future.
+\We have a history of net losses, and we expect losses to continue for the foreseeable future.
 In addition, a number of factors may cause our operating results to fluctuate on a quarterly and annual basis, which may make it difficult to predict our future performance.

 We have a history of net losses, expect to continue to incur substantial and increasing net losses for the foreseeable future, and may never achieve or maintain profitability.
 Our operations to date have been primarily limited to organizing and staffing our company, developing our technology, and undertaking pre-clinical studies and clinical trials of our product candidates.
 We have not yet obtained regulatory approvals for any of our product candidates.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history.
-Specifically, our financial condition and operating results have varied significantly in the past and will continue to fluctuate from quarter-to -quarter and year-to -year in the future due to a variety of factors, many of which are beyond our control.
+Specifically, our financial condition and operating results have varied significantly in the past and will continue to fluctuate from quarter-to-quarter and year-to-year in the future due to a variety of factors, many of which are beyond our control.
 Factors relating to our business that may contribute to these fluctuations include the following factors, as well as other factors described elsewhere in this Quarterly Report on Form 10-Q: